daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 Our business model offers a free-tier consumer experience, i.e., anyone with an account can listen to any podcast for free.
 We decide to monetize our business by inserting audio ads.
-In order to generate a scalable ad supply, we need to detect potential ad breaks not only in the beginning and / or end of a podcast but also during a podcast.
+In order to generate a scalable ad supply, we need to detect potential ad breaks;
+not only in the beginning and / or end of a podcast, but also during a podcast.

 ## Engineering Problem